 Frigidaire Washer Dryer Combo: Reviews, Features, & Pricing

 One of their most popular models, now discontinued, was the 27" High Efficiency Laundry Center Model FFLG4033QT with a gas dryer in Classic Slate, priced at $1,699.
-Frigidaire then offered the FFLE3900UW (electric dryer) and FFLG3900UW (gas dryer) at MSRPs around $1,399, but as of this writing the lineup is being updated for 2020 and the 3900 models are being discontinued.
+Frigidaire then offered the FFLE3900UW (electric dryer) and FFLG3900UW (gas dryer) at MSRPs around $1,399, but as of this writing the 3900 models are being discontinued.
 Click here to see the currently available models.

 The new Frigidaire laundry centers being released this year are model FLCE7522AW (electric) and model FLCG7522AW (gas).
-It has a very similar setup to the 3900 models but Frigidaire claims that these models are quieter than the previous generation.
+It has a very similar setup to the 3900 models, but Frigidaire claims that these models are quieter and have an improved wash action compared to the previous generation.
 Both models are available in white only at $1,399 for the electric dryer version and $1,499 for the gas version.

 The only external changes are adding a color accent to the control panels: